Vicente Ranudo: Father of Cebuano poetry

 Vicente Ranudo is considered the father of Cebuano poetry and a poet laureate.
 His influence on Cebuano poetry lies in the classical speech of which his poems were constructed, "highly elevated, formal, romantic tending towards the sentimental and the mystical."
 According to literary critic Erlinda Kintanar-Alburo, the poems Hikalimtan?
 (Forgotten?) and Pag-usara (Solitude) were examples of "metrical precision and balanced structure as found in traditional Cebuano poetry."
 Resil Mojares described him as an "enigma in Philippine literature" because his reputation lies in only two extant poems, and his works signified a departure from folk poetry in the way in which poems employed Spanish and later American artistic and literary influences as learned in the academe while stirring nationalistic pride.

 His poem Hikalimtan?
 (Forgotten?) was believed to be published first in Ang Suga in 1906 bearing a dedication to his wife, and then it was reprinted in various periodicals.
 Another extant poem, Yutang Natawhan (Native Land), was written as song lyrics and explored a nationalistic theme.

-Pag-usara (Solitude), a 60-line poem printed in La Epoca on September 1922 and considered to be his masterpiece, was described by Mojares, "Such qualities—purity of diction, expert metrics, and effective deployment of tropes—have made Pag-usara an outstanding piece in the Cebuano poetry of its time."
+Pag-usara (Solitude), a 60-line poem printed in La Epoca in September 1922 and considered to be his masterpiece, was described by Mojares, "Such qualities—purity of diction, expert metrics, and effective deployment of tropes—have made Pag-usara an outstanding piece in the Cebuano poetry of its time."

 Later years

-He died on May 6, 1930 at the age of 47.
+He died on May 6, 1930, at the age of 47.